 Teachers who are allotted to rural schools are always on the lookout for a transfer to the city and have no motivation to stay there.
 The state governments also do little to incentivize them for the same.

 Even in those schools, where teachers are present not all are in their classrooms on a daily basis.
-Some are on leave; some are out of the school for an official government work like duty on an election day and many others are not even motivated to teacher their children.
+Some are on leave; some are out of school for official government work like duty on an election day and many others are not even motivated to teach their children.
 Even if such individuals are present, it hardly makes any impact on the students.

 We don’t need more evidence, as there is enough already available that the learning level of students in our government schools is nowhere near improving.
 Pick up any ASER report and you will know what we mean.
-According to a report by BCG, over 50% government school students are below grade level.
-Lack of teachers and that too good one’s is not helping this in any way.
+According to a report by BCG, over 50% of government school students are below grade level.
+The lack of teachers and that too good ones is not helping this in any way.

 We tried to find out the reason

-There are two key insights to be drawn from this video.
+There are two key insights in this video.

 1. Lack of teachers:

-The first being that due to lack of teachers, the students in senior classes end up teaching the one’s in junior classes.
-While it is not such a bad practice and it is absolutely ok to help out other students, we still believe that during the school hours it is a sheer wastage of time.
-The time that could be spent by the child in learning something new is being spent away in teaching another child just because the teacher didn’t turn up or is not even there in the first place.
-Why are we disturbing the day for these students, while it is not even their fault?
+The first is that due to a lack of teachers, the students in senior classes end up teaching the ones in junior classes.
+While it is not such a bad practice and it is absolutely ok to help out other students, we still believe that during school hours it is a sheer waste of time.
+The time that could be spent by the child in learning something new is being spent away teaching another child just because the teacher didn’t turn up or is not even there in the first place.
+Why are we disturbing the day for these students, when it is not even their fault?

 2. Lack of Infrastructure: